Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 The eustachian tube is a small passageway that connects the throat to the middle ear where the eardrum is located and helps maintain normal pressure in the middle ear space.
 Eustachian tube problems can occur if post-nasal drip flows down the back of the throat to the end point of the tubes and clogs them.

-However, nasal drip is not the only condition affecting eustachian tubes that can lead to tinnitus.
+Nasal drip is not the only condition affecting eustachian tubes that can lead to tinnitus, however.
 Infections and poor drainage without drip are also possible instigators for tinnitus, as all parts of the sinuses are interconnected systems that rely on the health of one another to remain stable.
 When patients experience dysfunction in one area of the sinus cavities, as might occur in sinusitis and other sinus infections, tinnitus may not be far behind.
+Tinnitus relief is often not far behind the clearing of the original cause, whether it is a sinus infection, an infection of the middle ear, or something else entirely.

 Ear Congestion And Tinnitus Symptoms